shahinmv/warehouse-matching/README.md

 26.05.2022 - Fixed JS error that blocked me from using JS functions for the last few days. \
 26.05.2022 - New search tab, which displays warehouses to merchant, details page coming soon. \
 27.05.2022 - Photo upload logic is written, not accessible yet, need to get better DB server.
+27.05.2022 - search/details page displays warehouse info, and button to check availability. \
+27.05.2022 - Small algorithm to check if warehouse has available storage, send email containing information.

 ## Not working
 - Google and facebook authentication.